jvpoulos/diabetes_pred/README.md

 ## Code Files in `src/`

 - `data_loader.py`
-	- Loads and preprocesses data from CSV files.
+	- Loads and merges data from CSV files.
+Preprocesses merged data.
 Creates additional features from provider notes using NLP methods; converts the processed data into a PyTorch Tensor, and saves it to file.

 - `data_splitter.py`
 	- Randomly splits the processed dataset into training (70%), validation (20%), and test (10%) sets.
 Saves the split datasets to disk.